doppeelc/capstone/README.md

 Setup:
-    You need 2 terminals open, one for frontend, and one for backend
+    You need 2 terminals open, one for frontend, and one for backend You will also need a .env file in both the main folder and in src/backend This needs a PGPASSWORD and a SECRET_KEY

     Backend-
         In one terminal, go into src/backend and run "npm install"